RBi-directional requirements traceability between requirements and tests

 MANAGING REQUIREMENTS IMPORT

 A Requirement Set can be all or a subset of the requirements, named appropriately on import, and users can further filter a set for their own work.
 Within a data file to be imported, specific Excel Workbook or ReqIF Specifications can also be selected.
 This feature allows users to import only the relevant data they require for their project, reducing the possibility of errors and improving the traceability of requirements.

 The mapping of ID and Description fields for display in Cantata Trace, plus other data for round trip alignment when exporting, can be set up as ReqIF XML specifications or spreadsheet header mappings.
 This feature enables users to configure how they want the data to be displayed, ensuring that it is easy to read and understand.
 Additionally, the feature helps to maintain consistency and traceability in the data, facilitating the requirements traceability process.

 MANAGING CHANGES TO REQUIREMENTS

-MANAGING REQUIREMENTS EXPORT
+MANAGING REQUIREMENTS TRACEABILITY EXPORT